 After eating 56g (recommended serving size) notice how very slowly my blood glucose levels came down-6 hours.
 I don’t know about you and the carbs may be “protected” but me, I don’t feel so protected.
 The way to stay protected?…don’t eat Dreamfields pastas.

 Think Dreamfields doesn’t target diabetics?-Well think again.
 This is an ad directed at me on Google: Yummy Pasta for Diabetics www.dreamfieldsfoods.com/Coupon Dreamfields Taste Will Win You Over Low Glycemic Pasta, Only 5g Carbs This link is no longer active.

-And oh yea, just yesterday September 16th, it was announced that Post Holdings (your basic post toasties) is buying Dakota Growers for 370 million dollars, not exactly peanuts. http://www.reuters.com/article/2013/09/16/glencore-dakota-growers-idUSWLA007NV20130916 I wonder if the new Post cereals will be made from Dreamfields “special protected carbs” process now.
+And oh yeah, September 16th, 2013 it was announced that Post Holdings (your basic Post Toasties) is buying Dakota Growers for 370 million dollars, not exactly peanuts. http://www.reuters.com/article/2013/09/16/glencore-dakota-growers-idUSWLA007NV20130916 I wonder if the new Post cereals will be made from Dreamfields “special protected carbs” process now.

 Why didn’t the FTC go after this company years ago?

 It seemed to me it was inevitable, that at some point, a lawsuit would be filed.

 Dr. Andreas Eenfeldt, Jimmy Moore, and Laura Dolson are all cited in the lawsuit and I have contacted the law firm with my own information.

 Ronald Reagan famously said, “Trust but Verify”.
 At the signing of the INF Treaty, his counterpart Mikhail Gorbachev responded: “you repeat that at every meeting,” to which Reagan answered: “I like it”…I like it too.

 *To receive notices of Comments made to this post scroll to bottom and hit Subscribe.*